SoftInstigate/restheart-website/learn/configuration-file.md

 ## Configuration options ##

+__Note (2018-12-18)__: _The following information relates to RESTHeart 3.6.0 which will be released at the end of 2018.
+At the moment the following capabilities are available in [3.6.0-SNAPSHOT](https://oss.sonatype.org/content/repositories/snapshots/org/restheart/restheart/3.6.0-SNAPSHOT/) or by building the source code directly.
+Alternatively, you could pull the latest [Docker image](https://cloud.docker.com/u/softinstigate/repository/docker/softinstigate/restheart)._

 ### Properties files ###

-__Note__: _RESTHeart 3.6.0 will be released at the end of 2018.
-At the moment the following capabilities are available in_ [3.6.0-SNAPSHOT](https://oss.sonatype.org/content/repositories/snapshots/org/restheart/restheart/3.6.0-SNAPSHOT/) _or by building the source code directly_.

 Starting from RESTHeart `3.6.0` it is possibile to pass an optional [properties file](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) as a startup parameter or via a environment variable: